-WAN Participant allow configure the listening and connection addresses, whether if it should be located from remote Participants or it should locate others remote Participants:
+The WAN Participant allows users to configure the listening and connection addresses (whether it should locate or be located by other remote Participants):

-- To configure the listening addresses, check the following section Configuration section. - To configure the connection addresses to connect with other Wan Participant, check the following section Con-figuration section.
+- To configure the listening addresses, check the Listening Addresses configuration section. - To configure the connection addresses to connect with other Wan Participants, check the Initial Peers Connection Addresses configuration section.